 You Hurt My Feelings is a heartfelt, realistic portrayal of how we view our self-worth in our given professions.
-For some of us, a large part of our existence is based upon our self-worth within our profession.
-I can speak for myself in that my profession is my identity as much as any other aspect of my life.
+For some of us, a large part of our existence is tied to our self-worth in our profession.
+I can speak for myself: my profession is my identity as much as any other aspect of my life.
 I’m driven to make an impact.
-As an introvert without a family of my own, often the only time I constantly interact with people in a given is when I am at work.
-My first verbal communication in the morning is with the first colleague I see at the office (unless I treat myself to a couple of delicious Dunkin Donuts on the way in).
+As an introvert without a family of my own, I often interact with people only once a day, when I am at work.
+My first verbal communication in the morning is with the first colleague I see at the office (unless I treat myself to a couple of delicious Dunkin’ Donuts on the way in).

 Often, my last verbal interaction in a day is when I’m leaving work.
-I do plenty of texting and online chatting in the evening, but that is when I’m at home in front of the television, curled up for the evening.
+I do plenty of texting and online chatting in the evening, but that is when I’m at home, curled up on the couch in front of the television.
 In my late 40s, my mantra has become, “How quickly can I get home to my couch for the night?
-And that is not to say that I don’t have many hobbies and interests outside of work because I do.
-I’d even argue that I have more hobbies and interests than many people, with reasons for those existing beyond the topic of this conversation.
+And that is not to say that I don’t have many hobbies and interests outside of work, because I do.
+I’d even argue that I have more hobbies and interests than many people, with reasons beyond the topic of this conversation.
 Almost all of those interests/hobbies involve doing things alone (or with my dog).
 While this is mostly by choice, it hasn’t always been.
 Again, it is a different topic of conversation.
 However, my profession has been the most consistent part of my identity.
 It is also something that I am very good at and one in which I impact my community.
 The relationship between profession, self-worth, and occupational contentment resonated with me.

 Our story has four protagonists.
 Beth (Louis-Dreyfus), a novelist, is married to Don (Tobias Menzies – Black Sea, Underworld: Blood Wars), a therapist.
 Sarah (Michaela Watkins – Good Boys, Brittany Runs a Marathon), a designer, is married to Mark (Arian Moayed – Rosewater, Retribution), an actor.
 Beth and Don are portrayed as happy and successful in their profession, at least in their own eyes.
 Sarah has grown miserable in her profession.
 Mark has been unsuccessful with his acting career and is on the verge of abandoning it for something more professional.

-The relationships between the two couples are strong, as well as their friendships, particularly between Beth and Sarah, as well as Don and Mark.
+The relationships between the two couples are strong, as are their friendships, particularly between Beth and Sarah and Don and Mark.
 The counterparts are their confidants.
-That is until the two pairs, unbeknownst to each other, find themselves at the same bookstore, where Beth and Sarah overhear Don telling Mark he doesn’t like Beth’s new book.
+That is, until the two pairs, unbeknownst to each other, find themselves at the same bookstore, where Beth and Sarah overhear Don telling Mark he doesn’t like Beth’s new book.
 He doesn’t so much as slam the novel as he does.
 He mentions how it doesn’t resonate with him.
-It’s one of the most mature ways criticism could be offered.
+It’s one of the most mature ways to offer criticism.
 The problem, however, is that Don keeps this from Beth, leading her to believe that he enjoys her writing.
 The rejection of her in her chosen profession is devastating enough, but to be kept in the dark about it might even be worse.

-Don not liking Beth’s book is, essentially, the entire conflict of the movie.
-Holofcener could have taken this conflict in a variety of directions.
-It could have led to anger, betrayal, revenge, a war of words, etc. Or it could have led to some wild and absurd attempt to make a mockery out of what some might consider so trivial.
+Don’s dislike of Beth’s book is, essentially, the movie’s entire conflict.
+Holofcener could have taken this conflict in many directions.
+It could have led to anger, betrayal, revenge, or a war of words.
+Or it could have led to some wild and absurd attempt to make a mockery out of what some might consider so trivial.
 Holofcener doesn’t go in either direction.
-Instead, her story has two leads who encounter the problem head-on and deal with it as partners who love each other.
-It would, perhaps, be human nature for Beth to seek some retribution for how the betrayal she feels.
+Instead, her story has two leads who confront the problem head-on and address it as partners who love each other.
+It would, perhaps, be human nature for Beth to seek some retribution for the betrayal she feels.
 And there is, but it is in a very loving way.

-Don, who thinks of himself as an accomplished therapist, runs into a few new situations with a few of his clients where some newly discovered criticism outweighs any praise.
-Specifically, one client was heard saying his virtual session was worthless before he had closed the Zoom window.
-A married couple Don has been seeing for two years wants their thousands of dollars back because they feel they are not getting their money’s worth in their joint therapy sessions.
+Don, who thinks of himself as an accomplished therapist, encounters a few new situations with some of his clients in which newly discovered criticism outweighs any praise.
+Specifically, one client was heard to say his virtual session was worthless before he closed the Zoom window.
+A married couple, Don and his wife, have been seeing a therapist for two years, and they want their thousands of dollars back because they feel they are not getting their money’s worth in their joint therapy sessions.
 In a moment of levity, the couple is requesting a $30,000 refund, which they say is one of the only things they’ve agreed on in the two years they’ve been seeing Don.

 The film explores praise and criticism.
 While it’s human nature to seek praise over criticism, is that always best for us if it isn’t genuine?
-Disenguine praise can be more detrimental than constructive criticism, despite the former being easier to offer than the latter.
+Disingenuous praise can be more detrimental than constructive criticism, even though the former is easier to offer than the latter.
 Where do elements of trust fall in our intimate relationships where we are not truthful with each other because we want to spare their feelings?
 We get a delicate, firsthand look at how this couple works through this.
-Holofcener examines the issue and how it impacts other parts of the relationship.
+Holofcener examines the issue and its impact on other parts of the relationship.
 There is no hostility.
 It is not an uncomfortable experience for the moviegoer, including those watching the film and going through a similar experience.

 While not groundbreaking or even something that you’ll likely think much about after your viewing, it’s a gentle, worthwhile watch, especially for those in stage seven of Erik Erikson’s eight stages of psychosocial development.
-This stage is when adults are between 40 and 65, where the life conflict is generativity versus stagnation.
-This stage allows us to examine If we succeeded in building a good and productive life, where we’re likely to feel like we’re contributing to the world, versus if we fail to develop a good and productive life, we’re likely to feel uninvolved.
-While this can, of course, be seen outside of our profession (mentorship, friendship, caregiving volunteering, offering something beneficial to our community or society), many of us view much (a vast majority?) of this stage with what our profession provides to the world and what that means to us.
+This stage is for adults aged 40 to 65, during which the life conflict is generativity versus stagnation.
+This stage allows us to examine whether we succeeded in building a good and productive life, in which we’re likely to feel we’re contributing to the world, or failed to develop one, in which we’re likely to feel uninvolved.
+While this can, of course, be seen outside of our profession (mentorship, friendship, caregiving, volunteering, offering something beneficial to our community or society), many of us view much (a vast majority?) of this stage with what our profession provides to the world and what that means to us.

 Plot 8.5/10